Types of Degrees Genetics Majors Are Getting

 Amount of Education Required for Careers Related to Genetics

-Some degrees associated with genetics may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with genetics require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.